 This is where great sleep hygiene comes in handy.
 "Sleep really does well with rhythm," Dimitriu says.
 He recommends setting regular bedtime and waking times for yourself, avoiding alcohol and caffeine before bed, and getting treated for any pain or sleep apnea that may be waking you up during the night.

 "Ideally, set up a routine to allow an eight-hour window for sleep each night," Dimitriu advises.
 "This is helped by doing quiet, relaxing, and even boring things in the hour before you intend to fall asleep."

 Rather than watching three episodes of Love Island before you hit the sack, cap it at one episode and then pick up a book instead.
-Try to avoid screens with blue light that might disrupt your melatonin levels before you go to bed.
-A cool room helps your body temperature drop more quickly (something your body naturally does to prepare for sleep), so crank up that fan or A/C to create an optimal nighttime environment for yourself.
+Try to avoid screens with blue light that might disrupt your melatonin levels4 before you go to bed.
+A cool room helps your body temperature drop more quickly (something your body naturally does to prepare for sleep5), so crank up that fan or A/C to create an optimal nighttime environment for yourself.

 OTC and prescription sleep medications can help you if you need them, but they're typically not an ideal substitute for getting natural sleep.
 Instead, try a sleep-supporting supplement like magnesium,* which promotes a sense of calm and relaxation for deep, restorative sleep.*

 If you love to exercise at night, try moving your daily workout to the morning hours and see if it improves your sleep.
-Some people do just fine with evening workouts, but everybody is different.
+Some people do just fine with evening workouts6, but everybody is different.
 You may feel too energized after a sweat session to climb straight into bed, and your sleep could suffer as a result.